30 Helpful Cruise Organization Tips for Cruisers

 17. Cabin nightlight

 Cabins are obviously quite dark at night, especially if you’re in an inside cabin.
-We’ve actually never used a nightlight, but if you do bring one consider where you can plug it.
-You can always bring a battery operated one.

 So, here’s my very simple cabin hack.
 If you’re in an inside cabin, open the light in the bathroom and leave the door open just a sliver.
 It will add just enough light to the room so you don’t trip or stub your toe if you do need to get up during the night.